odoo/odoo/doc/reference/actions.rst

 tells the client to start the Point of Sale interface, the server has no idea how the POS interface works.

-.. [#notquitem2m] technically not an M2M: adds a sequence field and may be
-                  composed of just a view type, without a view id.

 .. _reference/actions/cron: